-Do not attempt maintenance on fan until the electrical supply has been completely disconnected.
-If a service switch has not been provided, remove all fuses from the circuit and lock the fuse panel so they cannot accidentally be replaced.
+Do not attempt maintenance on the fan until the electrical supply has been completely disconnected.
+If a service switch has not been provided, remove all fuses from the circuit and lock the fuse panel so they cannot be accidentally replaced.

 Lubrication is a primary maintenance responsibility.
 Check all bearings periodically.
 Inspect belts for tightness.
-If the fan is installed in a corrosive or dirty atmosphere, periodically clean the impeller, inlet and other moving parts.
+If the fan is installed in a corrosive or dirty atmosphere, periodically clean the centrifugal wheel, inlet, motor housing and other moving parts.